XiaoShen-Tina/MGS-4701-W01/README.md

 ### Where they came from
 #### Reddit
+The Reddit data were collected from two public Reddit communities, r/analytics and r/datascience, using the Reddit API through PRAW (Python Reddit API Wrapper).
+Posts were retrieved using predefined search terms related to BA, DA, analytics interviews, SQL, case interviews, and AI tools.

 #### Nowcoder
 The data came from the publicly accessible search interface of Nowcoder (牛客网).
 Nowcoder's search API was not directly called by our Python code.
 Instead, the search terms were entered manually in a normal browser session, and search-result pages were manually navigated while Chrome Developer Tools → Network recorded the data loaded by the browser.
 The Network logs were then exported as HAR files.
 Python was used only to read the locally saved HAR files, locate the stored search-result data, extract post-level records, and export them into structured CSV files.

 ### When they were collected
 #### Reddit
+The Reddit posts were collected in September 2026, with the post publication period set from January 1, 2023 to September 22, 2026.
+This time window was chosen to provide enough recent interview experiences for analysis while keeping the data relevant to current BA/DA recruitment practices.
+Using the same analysis period across Reddit and Nowcoder also makes the two platforms more comparable.

 #### Nowcoder
 The current Nowcoder pilot data were collected in September 2026.
 For each search query, up to 20 pages of search results were manually navigated and captured through the browser Network panel.
 The raw datasets retain historical posts returned by the Nowcoder search interface.
 For the main analysis, records will later be restricted to the selected analysis time window so that the Nowcoder and Reddit samples can be compared consistently.

 ### How to reproduce the pilot
 #### Reddit
+1. Install the required Python packages.
+2. Create Reddit API credentials.
+3. Store the credentials in a local .env file.
+4. Open reddit_data_collection.ipynb.
+5. Run the notebook from top to bottom.
+6. The notebook searches r/analytics and r/datascience using the predefined keywords.
+7. Posts outside the specified date range are removed.
+8. Duplicate posts are removed based on the post URL.
+9. The final dataset is saved as reddit_interview_pilot.csv.

 #### Nowcoder
 To reproduce the Nowcoder pilot: